RAIK284/course-project-choo-choo-champions/README.md

 ### Deployment:

-Our app is deployed at [https://mexicantraindomino.web.app/](https://mexicantraindomino.web.app/).
+Our app is deployed via [Google Firebase](https://firebase.google.com/) at [https://mexicantraindomino.web.app/](https://mexicantraindomino.web.app/).

 To run the application locally, follow these steps.